A tool to build D and bisect old D versions

 digger- entry point and command-line UI

-common- helpers shared by
+common- shared helpers

 Digger should work fine under Wine.
 For 64-bit builds, you must first run